pulp/pulpproject.org/privacy.md

 You are free to use a VPN, Tor, or other IP / UserAgent masking service without affecting your use of the project website, as it is entirely static.

+### Website videos

+The website embeds videos from [YouTube](https://support.google.com/youtube/answer/7671399?hl=en) and [FOSDEM](https://fosdem.org/2022/).

 **Legal basis for this data usage: Legitimate interest**

-## Website videos

-The website embeds videos from [YouTube](https://support.google.com/youtube/answer/7671399?hl=en) and [FOSDEM](https://fosdem.org/2022/).

 ## Our Codebase

 The Pulp community uses GitHub to manage the code that comprises the Pulp project.
 The Pulp community also uses GitHub for issue reporting and tracking.
 Refer to [GitHub’s privacy policy](https://docs.github.com/en/site-policy/privacy-policies/global-privacy-practices) for details on how GitHub handles the data you post there.

 Commit messages can contain names and email addresses.
-You are free to use psuedonymous data for commit messages.
+You are free to use pseudonymous data for commit messages.
 We do prefer a working contact mail in case of needing to contact contributors to the codebase, but it is not mandatory.

 **Legal basis for this data usage: Legitimate interest, consent**